 The third Doctor is actually shown to take pleasure in destroying the Daleks or watching them be destroyed.
 In “Planet of the Daleks” after destroying a Dalek he remarks that “for a man who abhors violence I took an immense satisfaction in that”.
 Then there is the scene in “Death to the Daleks” where he happily watches an electric root destroy a Dalek and actually cheers it on!

-Its hard to imagine the third Doctor doing something like that.
-Actually take pleasure in another life form’s destruction.
+Its hard to imagine the third Doctor actually take pleasure in another life form’s destruction.
 The third Doctor was one of the most virtuous Doctors of them all, so once again this was a perfect way to show how the Daleks were the Doctor’s worst enemies that they could provoke this type of reaction from him, that even the Master couldn’t.

 Interestingly enough Jon Pertwee hated the Daleks.
 He said he found them to be laughable and boring villains.
 However I think he was actually able to work that into his performance quite well, as Pertwee’s own real life contempt for the Daleks was reflected in the third Doctors hatred of them.